Stability Analysis of a Bose-Einstein Condensate Trapped in a Generic Potential: Discussion

-This formalism can extended to more general traps even time-dependent traps and rotating traps in order to analyze the stability of the system under more general conditions, where it would be interesting to show if the solutions are independent of the inicial conditions.
-The latter will be reported elsewhere.
+In addition, the dynamical system formalism can extended to more general traps, even time--dependent traps and rotating traps in order to analyze the stability of the system under more general conditions, where it would be interesting to show if the solutions are independent of the initial conditions.
+Also, a numerical simulation can be used in order to match the results obtained in the present report with those eventually obtained in a numerical analysis.
+Clearly these topics deserve deeper investigation, which will be presented elsewhere.